Ken Kerr: Ulster Democratic Party

 In 1989, the Ulster Loyalist Democratic Party contested the local elections and, despite a very low-key campaign, Kerr was elected as their sole representative in Northern Ireland.
 He was elected to Derry City Council, representing the loyalist Waterside area.
 He lost the seat at the 1993 election.
 Kerr's win was however something of aberration as the success of the Ulster Democratic Party (UDP), as they became known in 1989, was otherwise limited to Belfast and its satellite towns of Lisburn and Newtownabbey.

 In early 1992, Kerr was attacked by the Provisional IRA (IRA) although he escaped serious injury.
 In response, Kerr accused local Democratic Unionist Party (DUP) activist David Nicholl of conspiring with the republicans to have him killed after Nicholl had published information linking the UDP to the UDA.
 The link between the two groups would later be publicly acknowledged by the UDP.
 Later that same year, Kerr was profiled in an episode of the ITV current affairs programme This Week.
 During the programme Kerr stated that he was no longer a member of the UDA but remained a loyalist before denouncing the IRA as the "scum of the earth" and calling on the British government to seek them out and destroy them.

 In 1993, Kerr travelled with UDP chairman Ray Smallwoods to South Africa where they held a meeting with representatives of the Inkatha Freedom Party.
 Kerr was close to Smallwoods and when the latter was killed in 1994, Kerr reacted angrily, stating "if I called for no retaliation, as sure as night turns to day, there is somebody who is going to retaliate and no matter what I say nothing will change that".

 Ulster Independence Movement

 Kerr subsequently left the UDP and joined the Ulster nationalist Ulster Independence Movement.
-He was on their candidate list for the 1996 elections to the Northern Ireland Forum, and also stood in Foyle, but he was not elected to the body (nor indeed were any members of the party).
+He was on their candidate list for the 1996 elections to the Northern Ireland Forum, and also stood in Foyle, but was not elected to the body (nor indeed were any members of the party).